Vinnovera/estrad/README.md

 First you need a page, see `index.html` as an example.
 It looks like this:

 	{{=part.header}}
-	{{=part.body}}
+	{{=part.example}}
 	{{=part.footer}}

-If you open it in the browser right now that's what it will look like too. `header`, `body` and `footer` are names of modules that the server will look for and interpolate in its place.
+If you open it in the browser right now that's what it will look like too. `header`, `example` and `footer` are names of modules that the server will look for and interpolate in its place.
 All modules needs to be placed under a `/modules/` subdirecotry.

 The structure of a module looks like this:

-	/header/html/header.html
+	/example/html/example.html
-	/header/html/alternative.html
+	/example/html/alternative.html
-	/header/header.css
+	/example/example.css
-	/header/header.js
+	/example/example.js

-To load the `alternative.html` markup include the module as `{{=part.header.alternative}}`.
+To use the `alternative.html` markup include the module as `{{=part.example.alternative}}`.

-Every CSS and JS file under `/modules/` and in the `/css/` respectively `/js/` direcorys will be concatinated to a `main.js` and `main.css` file.
+Every CSS and JS file under `/modules/` and in the `/css/` respectively `/js/` direcoriess will be concatinated to a `main.js` and `main.css` file.
 This behaviour can be changed in the `Gulpfile.js`.

-The [JSHint][1] settings can and should be changed in the `.jshintrc` file.
+The [JSHint][1] options can, and should, be changed using the `.jshintrc` file.

 [0]: https://github.com/gulpjs/gulp
 [1]: https://github.com/jshint/jshint/